codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 - The Bill number, currency, and due date.
 - The individual line items, if contained on the original bill.
-- The account name in the accounting platform. [???]
+- The name of the nominal account in QuickBooks.

 Next, you can click **Pay Bill** to make a mock payment against the bill.